ChilliCream/graphql-platform/website/src/docs/hotchocolate/v11/api-reference/filtering.md

 ##### Describe the Expression Visitor

 The expression visitor descriptor is accessible through the filter convention.
 By calling `UseExpressionVisitor` on the convention descriptor you gain access.
-The expression visitor has the default set of expressions preconfigured.
+The expression visitor has the default set of expressions pre-configured.

 ```csharp
 public class CustomConvention : FilterConvention